jaredly/j3/Roadmap.md

 `$type_class_insts["(, int int) < eq"]`
 -> probably needs to be something like:
 `$type_class_insts["(, a b) < eq"]($type_class_insts["int < eq"], $type_class_insts["int < eq"])`

+ok so I think I'm on the right track here with things I need to be resolving ... like there are ones in head normal form and ones that arent and we need both.

 right?